William Dudley was a self-made man whose success in life he himself attributed to hard work and dedication rather than more brilliant qualities.

 Birmingham as William Dudley would have known it (The Bull Ring, 19th Century)

-Victorian Birmingham (Paradise Street, looking towards the existing Town Hall & Christ Church, which was demolished in 1899 )
+Victorian Birmingham (Paradise Street, looking towards the existing Town Hall and Christ Church, which was demolished in 1899 )